Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Power

-Specify the heat flux at the boundary, given by a power, determining the boundary temperature based on the material’s thermal properties.
+Specifies the heat flux at the boundary, given by a power, determining the boundary temperature based on the material’s thermal properties.
 It is used when a wall’s temperature is affected by an external heat source.

 Boundary Conditions Radiation